jquant/jai-sdk/docs/source/pipeline.rst

 - **Text data:** NLP Transformers models, FastText and Edit Distance Language model
 - **Image data:** JAI works with all torchvision image models.

 The sections below show more information about using these models in JAI.
-For the complete reference of the fit method, look at "API reference".
+For the complete reference of the fit method, look at :ref:`API reference <source/reference/jai>`.

 .. important::

     JAI deletes all raw data you sent after running :code:`j.fit`, keeping internally only with the latent vector representation of your training data.

+.. _basics:

 Basics
 ------